the-valluvarsploit/the-valluvarsploit.github.io/_posts/2022-11-21-Fastly-Subdomain-Takeover-$2000.md

 2. Logged in to my Fastly Dashboard and clicked on the "Create a Delivery Service" button.
 3. Entered the target subdomain (next.redacted.com) and clicked on Add button.

-I was expecting the error message (domain is already taken by another customer) but there was no error message.
+I was expecting the error message (domain is already taken by another customer) to appear but there was no error message.
 I was redirected to the next page “Hosts page”.
-I was surprised by seeing this.
+It was surprise to me.

 ## PoC CREATION STEPS
-Once the vulnerability was confirmed, I logged into my VPS server and created a directory called hosting.
-Then within the hosting directory created a simple HTML file called index.html.
+Once the vulnerability was confirmed, I logged into my VPS server and created a directory called `hosting`.
+Then within the `hosting` directory created a simple HTML file called `index.html`.

 ```bash
 $ mkdir hosting